The additive Bachelier model with an application to the oil option market in the Covid period: Calibration scheme

-This model property is a great advantage from practitioners' perspective: hedges derived from this model remain stable if the market moves according to the sticky delta rule.
+This model property is a great advantage from the practitioners' perspective: hedges derived from this model remain stable if the market moves according to the sticky delta rule, i.e.\ both the volatility surface and prices (normalized with the discount) as functions of moneyness remain constant over time.
+This is another difference wrt exponential models, where only the prices normalized by the ATM forward remain constant.

-In the next Section, we'll observe that while the model fits exactly the most liquid products (discount-rate, forward and ATM vol), the other parameters ($\eta$ and $k$) remain relatively constant even in the high-volatile oil market of the first Covid months.\footnote{A trader that keeps hedged his/her portfolio, in practice hedges exposures generated (according to a given model) by model parameters that --ideally-- correspond to different risks (e.g. underling, discount-rate, ATM vol, skew, etc...).
-If these parameter remain relatively constant over time when market conditions do not change significantly, he/she avoids to pay transaction costs on trades due to exposures generated by an inadequate model description.}
+In the next Section, we'll observe that while the model fits exactly the most liquid products (discount-rate, forward, and ATM vol), the other parameters ($\eta$ and $k$) remain relatively constant even in the high-volatile oil market of the first Covid months.
+Furthermore, to show this stability of prices with $\eta$ and $k$, we'll also keep the same value of $\eta$ and $k$ even for the next day, obtaining prices that are almost indistinguishable from the calibrated prices with $\eta$ and $k$ optimally selected.
+We'll also repeat the valuation even keeping the same parameters ($\eta$ and $k$) for an entire week: observed price differences remain generally within $1$-$2$ cents, well within bid-ask prices.\footnote{A trader that keeps hedged his/her portfolio, in practice hedges exposures generated (according to a given model) by model parameters that --ideally-- correspond to different risks (e.g., underlying, discount-rate, ATM vol, skew, etc...).
+If these parameters remain relatively constant over time when market conditions do not change significantly, he/she avoids paying transaction costs on trades due to exposures generated by an inadequate model description.}